After less than two years of its launch, Meta-owned Facebook is shutting down its college students-only social network — Campus.

 Luchetti mentioned that all profiles, groups, posts, events, and other Campus content would be permanently deleted.
 Users can download their Campus data before March 10, when the section will become unavailable.

-Facebook notified users of the shutdown via an in-app message, the report said.
+The report said that Facebook notified users of the shutdown via an in-app message.

 Launched in September of 2020, Campus was first piloted with 30 US schools, with each one siloed so users could only interact with other students at their school.
 It was walled off from the main Facebook app, allowing users to have Campus profiles separate from their main Facebook profiles.